Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - ### Type of analaysis

 There are different types of analysis available in Content Moderator.
-The following table describes **the current available API**.
+The following table describes **the currently available API**.

 | API             | Functionality                                                |
 | :-------------- | :----------------------------------------------------------- |